Levy noise-induced self-induced stochastic resonance in a memristive neuron: Mathematical model and excitability

 \subsection{The excitable regime of the model}

-The deterministic memristive FHN neuron (i.e., the system in Eq.~\eqref{eq:1} with $D=0$) with a unique and stable fixed point cannot maintain a self-sustained spiking activity.
+The deterministic memristive FHN neuron (i.e., Eq.~\eqref{eq:1} without the noise term) with a \textit{unique} and \textit{stable} fixed point cannot maintain a self-sustained spiking activity.
 One says in this case that the neuron is in the excitable regime \cite{izhikevich2000neural}, in contrast to the oscillatory regime, where the neuron continuously spikes due to the occurrence of a bifurcation onto a limit cycle.
-In the excitable regime, choosing an initial condition in the basin of attraction of the unique stable fixed point will result in at \textit{most one} large non-monotonic excursion into the phase space after which the trajectory returns to this fixed point and stays there until the initial conditions are changed again.
+In the excitable regime, choosing an initial condition in the basin of attraction of this unique and stable fixed point will result in at \textit{most one} large non-monotonic excursion into the phase space after which the trajectory returns to this fixed point and stays there until the initial conditions are changed again.

 The deterministic predisposition required for SISR is an excitable regime, so that during SISR, the self-sustained and coherent spike trains produced by the neuron is due \textit{only} to the presence of noise and not because of the occurrence of bifurcations onto a limit cycle.
-This is one of the crucial differences between SISR and CR --- the predisposition required for the latter mechanism is the close proximity of parameters to the bifurcation threshold, so that weak noise amplitudes can easily drive the system to this bifurcation threshold with overwhelming the dynamics stochastically \cite{pikovsky1997coherence,neiman1997coherence,deville2005two}.
+This is one of the crucial differences between SISR and CR --- the predisposition required for the latter mechanism is the close proximity of parameters to the bifurcation threshold, so that weak noise amplitudes can easily drive the system to this bifurcation threshold without, stochastically, overwhelming the dynamics \cite{pikovsky1997coherence,neiman1997coherence,deville2005two}.

-In this section we determine the excitable regime of the memristive FHN neuron model.
-At the fixed points $(v_e,w_e,\phi_e) \in Fix$ (rest states of the neuron), the variables $v(\tau)$, $w(\tau)$, and $\phi(\tau)$ reach a stationary state, while the set of fixed points defined by the intersection of the nullclines as
+In this subsection, we determine the excitable regime of the memristive FHN neuron model in terms of the Hopf bifurcation and memristive parameters.
+At the fixed points $(v_e,w_e,\phi_e) \in Fix$ (the set of rest states of the neuron), the variables $v(\tau)$, $w(\tau)$, and $\phi(\tau)$ reach a stationary state, while the set of fixed points defined by the intersection of the nullclines as

 depends on the parameters $c$, $d$, $k_1$, and $k_2$.
 The sign of

 determines the number of fixed points.
 In this paper, we consider the case where we have only one stable fixed point.
 If $\Delta>0$, we have a unique fixed point given by